raoulaime/ansible-windows/README.md

 # winrm
-Script to disable windows firewall
 Script to activate winrm with self signed certificate

+# windows
+Command to disable windows firewall